 top of page

-Welcome to the Feng Research Group @ Duke University
+Welcome to the Feng Group @ NUS MSE

 using adsorption process harvesting Critical metals for semiconductor and energy industry.jpg

-We are recruiting multiple PhD Students, Postdocs, and Visiting Scholars
+We are actively recruiting 3-5 PhD Students, Postdocs, and Visiting Scholars in 2026

 Featured News